MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/app-window.md

 ```

 > [!NOTE]
-> The HelloAppWindow example shows both ways to track multiple instances, but you will typically use one or the other, not both.
+> The `HelloAppWindow` example shows both ways to track the window in `AppWindowPage`, but you will typically use one or the other, not both.

 ## Request window size and placement

-The AppWindow class has several methods you can use to control the size and placement of the window.
+The [AppWindow](/uwp/api/windows.ui.windowmanagement.appwindow) class has several methods you can use to control the size and placement of the window.
 As implied by the method names, the system may or may not honor the requested changes depending on environmental factors.

 Call [RequestSize](/uwp/api/windows.ui.windowmanagement.appwindow.requestsize) to specify a desired window size, like this.